Space heaters, shelters, hand/foot warmers reduce cold stress and the risk of hypothermia, frostbite, and other cold-related injuries.

-Workers who prepare ground and install landscaping in cold environments face hazards from cold-related injuries and illnesses including slipping and falling, hypothermia, and frostbite.
+Workers who inspect and use mechanical lifts in cold environments face hazards from cold-related injuries and illnesses including slipping and falling, hypothermia, and frostbite.
 Working in cold temperatures, especially with wind and moist clothing, poses a serious threat to a worker’s health.
 Prolonged periods of exposure to harsh conditions can result in injuries, usually starting with a worker’s extremities.

 Workers exposed to cold temperatures face the hazards of falls, frostbite, and hypothermia if not properly prepared.
 The rate of injuries resulting from slips and falls increases as the temperature falls below freezing.
 Cold temperatures combined with wind and/or moisture cause the body to lose heat at a higher rate and increases its susceptibility to cold-related injuries and illnesses.

 Working in cold environments increases a worker’s chances of suffering a cold-related injury or illness.
 Cold-related health problems can range from mild frostbite or bruising to death from severe hypothermia or head injuries from falling.